 Diagnosis and Treatment

 The Sutherland Center at CU both diagnoses and treats bipolar disorder.
-The Center adheres to a comprehensive collaborative care model in which the bipolar person has continual input into decisions about his or her treatments.
+The Center adheres to a comprehensive collaborative care model in which the person diagnosed with bipolar has continual input into decisions about his or her treatments.
 Treatment is tailored to the individual/family, but in all cases is heavily based on treatments with empirical support.

 Since its inception the Center has received nearly 1900 inquiries.
 At any one time the Center is likely to have 30 active individual and family therapy cases and 6-10 patients enrolled in the weekly skills training group.
 Each year nearly 200 people attend at least one session of the Center’s seminar series.
-Unfortunately, due to the high demand for the Center’s services, there is a waiting list for individual therapy and family therapy.
+Although there is a high demand for the Center’s services, the waiting list is fairly short for intake (a few weeks at most), and the wait for individual therapy and family therapy as short as one month.
 The Foundation and Center hope to be able to serve people more quickly as additional funding becomes available.

 The Sutherland Center at CU currently serves older adolescents and adults of all ages.
 If sufficient additional funding becomes available, the Center will expand its staff to include providers with expertise in treating pediatric bipolar disorder so that individuals of all ages can be served.